GSA/sinwebapp/README.md

 > cf create-service aws-rds medium-psql sin-sql

-Again, this command uses the form <i>'cf create-service <b>SERVICE_PLAN</b> <b>SERVICE_INSTANCE</b> <b>APP_INSTANCE</b>'</i> just like in step 2, since we are creating a service in an application space.
+Again, this command uses the form <i>cf create-service <b>SERVICE_PLAN</b> <b>SERVICE_INSTANCE</b> <b>APP_INSTANCE</b></i> just like in step 2, since we are creating a service in an application space.
 No need to bind the <i>sin-sql</i> service to app, since it is included in the manifest.
 Note: the cloud-gov-identity-provider cannot be specified in the manifest since the application must first be configured with the client ID and client secret that is provided in the service key.

 6. You will need to set up environment variables for the superuser of the Django database service.
 This will be the user in charge of adding users and managing permissions.
 Use the commands